jbrandwood/kickc/README.md

-# KickC - Optimizing C-compiler for 6502
+# KickC - Optimizing C-compiler for 6502 platforms

 KickC is a C-compiler for 6502-based platforms creating optimized and readable assembler code.